-In 2010, the Affordable Care Act (ACA) was passed to provide access to affordable and quality health care to Americans.
-While not perfect, the ACA provides millions of Americans with access to health care and prohibits those with pre-existing coverage from being denied care.
-It also provides consumers with essential health benefits that must be covered by insurance companies, including critical services like mental health and maternity care.
-Unfortunately, since taking control of Congress, the Republicans have attacked the ACA and have been determined to strip health protections provided under the ACA.
+In 2010, the Affordable Care Act (ACA) was passed to provide Americans with access to affordable and quality health care.
+While not perfect, the ACA provides millions of Americans with health care coverage that they may not otherwise have access to.
+It also prohibits denial of care for individuals with pre-existing conditions, an estimated 54 million people.
+Additionally, the ACA outlines essential health benefits that must be covered by insurance companies, including critical services like mental health and maternity care.

 More on Health Care

 Last week in Washington, the House of Representatives voted on historic measures to overturn the President’s veto and establish pay equality for all Americans regardless of gender.
 I attended two hearings to question Administration officials on difference aspects of the disastrous Trump Budget, as well as chaired the Subcommittee on the Western Hemisphere hearing on corruption in Latin America.

 (Washington, D.C.) – Today, Congressman Albio Sires released the following statement on House Democrats’ introduction of the Protecting Pre-Existing Conditions & Making Health Care More Affordable Act.